Martyrs' Day (Lebanon): Fall of Arab nationalism

-Jamal Basha
+Jamal Pasha

 The situation, however, lost momentum and took a blow with the events that unfolded next.
 In 1914, the Ottoman Empire allied itself with the German Empire and formed the Ottoman–German Alliance.
-It was this binding alliance that ultimately led the Ottoman Empire to enter the First World War in August 1914 on the side of the Central Powers (composed of the German Empire, the Austro-Hungarian Empire and the Kingdom of Bulgaria) in battling the Triple Entente or the Allied Forces of Britain, France and Russia later joined by the United States.
+It was the binding alliance that ultimately led the Ottoman Empire to enter the First World War in August 1914 on the side of the Central Powers (composed of Germany, Austria-Hungary and Bulgaria) in battling the Triple Entente or the Allied Forces of Britain, France and Russia later joined by the United States.

 The outbreak of World War I brought Greater Syria further problems.
 The Ottoman government abolished Lebanon's semi-autonomous status and appointed Jamal Pasha, then minister of the navy, as the commander in chief of the Turkish forces in Greater Syria, with discretionary powers.
 Known for his harshness, Jamal Pasha was nicknamed "Al Jazzar", or "The Butcher".
 He militarily occupied Lebanon and indirectly killed a quarter of its population by starvation.

 Indeed, in February 1915, frustrated by his unsuccessful attack on the British forces protecting the Suez Canal, Jamal Pasha initiated a blockade of the entire eastern Mediterranean coast to prevent supplies from reaching his enemies.
 Lebanon suffered more than any other Ottoman province.
 The blockade resulted in a grave food shortage with swarms of locust invading Lebanon.
 The result was famine, followed by plague, which killed more than a quarter of the population.

 French and British support

-Because of the growing dissent against Jamal Pasha and the Ottoman Empire, there was a movement on behalf of the Arab nationalists within Greater Syria for an alliance with France and Britain.
-The French and the British took advantage of the opportunity to support the Arab nationalists to weaken the Ottoman Empire.
+Because of the growing dissent against Jamal Pasha and the Ottoman Empire, there was a movement on behalf of the Arab nationalists in Greater Syria for an alliance with France and Britain.
+The French and the British took advantage of the opportunity to support the nationalists to weaken the Ottoman Empire.

 The Arab nationalists in Greater Syria, thus, started secretly corresponding with the French Consul in Beirut and explicitly asked the Allies for support.
-The French Consul in accordance with the British authorities promised support, ammunition and future sovereignty to the Arab nationalists, provided they revolt.
+The French Consul in accordance with the British authorities promised support, ammunition, and future sovereignty to the Arab nationalists, provided they revolt.

 In the meanwhile, the British authorities were also secretly corresponding with the Sharif of Mecca, Hussein bin Ali.
 In their correspondence, the British encouraged the Arabs to revolt in the Ottoman Empire and promised in return the recognition of Arab independence upon the Allies' victory.
 See Hussein-McMahon Correspondence.